Show Off Your Patriotic Side at These 4th of July Parades in New Jersey

 Milltown

-All of the town favorites return: a fishing derby, 5K race, parade, duck race, pizza eating contest, patriotic house contest, bike contest, and music of all kinds.
+All of the town favorites return for the 100th anniversary celebration: a fishing derby, 5K race, parade, duck race, pizza eating contest, patriotic house contest, bike contest, and music of all kinds.

 Riverton 4th of July